MicrosoftDocs/Hololens/hololens/hololens-common-scenarios-near-offline-restricted.md

 ## Deploy and maintain
 Deployment and Maintenance steps are identical to the [Cloud connected guide](hololens2-cloud-connected-deploy.md).
 We've included basic suggestions here.

-When the device is reconnected to the corporate network, we suggest you perform manual updates at-least once a month (ie. the 2nd wednesday of the month) to ensure your device(s) are up-to-date and secure
+When the device is reconnected to the corporate network, we suggest you perform manual updates at-least once a month (ie. the 2nd Wednesday of the month) to ensure your device(s) are up-to-date and secure.

 ### Manually update store apps